freechat-fun/freechat/README.md

 - Boasts **account systems and permission management**, supporting OAuth2 authentication.
 Introduces the "organization" concept and related permission constraint functions.
 - Extensively employs distributed technologies and caching to support **high concurrency** access.
 - Provides flexible character customization options, supports direct intervention in prompts, and supports **configuring multiple backends for each character**.
-- **Offers a comprehensive range of Open APIs**, with more than 180 interfaces and provides java/python/typescript SDKs.
-These interfaces enable easy construction of systems for end-users.
+- **Offers a comprehensive range of Open APIs**, with [more than 180 methods](https://freechat.fun/w/docs) and provides java/python/typescript SDKs.
+These methods enable easy construction of systems for end-users.
 - Supports setting **RAG** (Retrieval Augmented Generation) for characters.
 - Supports **long-term memory, preset memory** for characters.
 - Supports characters evoking **proactive chat**.